nosarthur/nosarthur.github.io/_drafts/diamond-sutra.md

  by the legendary Buddhist monk [Kumarajiva](https://en.wikipedia.org/wiki/Kum%C4%81raj%C4%ABva) (鸠摩罗什, 344–413 AD).
 I will keep the text simple and concise thus it is not a literal translation.
-Famous sentences will be in bold and tranlated in full though.
+Famous sentences will be in bold and translated in full though.

 There are two difficulties in the translation